SYRIA IMBROGLIO:

 and the authorization of military

-.
+action.
 Its powers are exercised through United

-Nations Security Council resolutions
+Nations Security Council resolutions.

 The only problem with the